nikaro/sopsy/docs/index.md

 ## Installation

-SOPS binary should be installed and available in your `$PATH`:
+SOPS binary must be installed and available in your `$PATH`:

 ```sh
 # use your package manager to install it